 The Norbert F. Beckey Bridge carries drivers from Muscatine, Iowa to Rock Island County, Illinois at the east end of Iowa 92.
 The 1972-opened steel girder bridge includes a truss section across the Mississippi River channel.
 Photo taken December 31, 2006.

 Iowa 92 crosses the width of the state between Council Bluffs and Muscatine along a 279 mile course.
-The state highway transitions to Illinois 92 east to the Quad Cities and Nebraska 92 west into south Omaha as part of a 886-mile route from Torrington, Wyoming to LaMoille, Illinois.
-Iowa 92 mirrors the trek of I-80 one county to the south, joining the seats of Greenfield, Winterest, Indianaola, Knoxville, Oskaloosa, Sigourney, Washington and Muscatine.
+The state highway transitions to Illinois Route 92 east to the Quad Cities and Nebraska Highway 92 west into south Omaha as part of a 886-mile route from Torrington, Wyoming to LaMoille, Illinois.
+Iowa 92 mirrors the course of I-80 one county to the south, joining the seats of Greenfield, Winterest, Indianaola, Knoxville, Oskaloosa, Sigourney, Washington and Muscatine.

 Iowa 92 Guides